Franc-Brs/flask-ol-postgis/README.md

 ## Other Useful Links and TODO

-I tried to use Flask-Migrate but I had some issue with Postgis (Geometry column) table, I followed [this link](https://github.com/miguelgrinberg/Flask-Migrate/issues/18) and [this gist](https://gist.github.com/utek/6163250) and I modified `env.py` and `alembic.ini` accordingly.
+I tried to use Flask-Migrate but I had some issues with Postgis (Geometry column) table, I followed [this link](https://github.com/miguelgrinberg/Flask-Migrate/issues/18) and [this gist](https://gist.github.com/utek/6163250) and I modified `env.py` and `alembic.ini` accordingly.
 I also added one line to `script.py.mako`:
 ```python
 import geoalchemy2